justin hadad

 Sevilla, Spain

-I arrived at the hostel, did the greetings, and asked the volunteer for a lunch rec.
+I arrived at the hostel, said my hi's, and asked the volunteer for a lunch rec.
 She was excited by my ostensive excitement, and suggested I try the restaurant around the corner.
 Bodega Santa Cruz, forever incarnated in my feast-y dreams, dreamy feasts.

 As he walked away, I asked for water.
 He said no. “Beer, beer!”
 It was 10am, nonetheless I consented, nonetheless I ended up having three.

-The first tapa, the mesmerizing dish alive in my memory forever, was tender pork cheek on cabbaged vegetables.
+The first tapa was tender pork cheek on cabbaged vegetables.
 I am so much aware that an accurate account of my response to this plate (and to the rest of the meal) is impossible, that I will spare the details.
 I should instead present what the food made me write.
 Transcribe if you so wish.

 Writing about Sevilla.
 Apologies for the handwriting.